Save big (up to $1,875) on small business tools with our free membership, business.com+

 Workplace bullying is the repeated mistreatment of someone in the workplace, whether it’s verbal, nonverbal, physical or psychological.
 Workplace bullying may be perpetrated by a single person or a group, and it may occur one-on-one or in front of others, such as clients, teammates or customers.

 Although roughly half of U.S. workers have some form of experience with workplace bullying, the consequences to the perpetrators remain minimal.
-For example, 60 percent of American employers still react negatively when bullying is reported.
+For example, 62 percent of American employees who were bullied lost their jobs, compared to 27 percent of their perpetrators who faced negative consequences.

 In most cases, bullying ends only when the target quits, gets fired, is constructively discharged or transfers.
 This leaves a lot of room for improvement when it comes to eradicating bullying in the workplace.
 [Related article: What Is Considered Wrongful Termination?]